Raqqa: DAANES control (2017–present)

-Control by Syrian Democratic Forces (October 2017–present)

 By June 2019, 300,000 residents had returned to the city, including 90,000 IDPs, and many shops in the city had reopened.
 Through the efforts of the Global Coalition and the Raqqa Civil Council, several public hospitals and schools have been reopened, public buildings like the stadium, the Raqqa Museum, mosques and parks have been restored, anti-extremism educational centers for youth have been established and the rebuilding and restoration of roads, roundabouts and bridges, installation of solar-powered street lighting, water restoration, demining, re-institution of public transportation and rubble removal has taken place.

 However, the Global Coalition's funding of the stabilization of the region has been limited, and the Coalition has stated that any large scale aid will be halted until a peace agreement for the future of Syria through the Geneva process has been reached.
 Rebuilding of residential houses and commercial buildings has been placed solely in the hands of civilians, there is a continued presence of rubble, unreliable electricity and water access in some areas, schools still lacking basic services and the presence of ISIL sleeper cells and IEDs.
 Some sporadic protests against the SDF have taken place in the city in the summer of 2018.

 On 7 February 2019, the SDF media center announced the capture of 63 ISIL operatives in the city.
 According to the SDF, the operatives were a part of a sleeper cell and were all arrested within a 24-hour time span, ending the day-long curfew that was imposed on the city the day before.

 In mid-February 2019, a mass grave holding an estimated 3,500 bodies was discovered below a plot of farmland in the Al-Fukheikha agricultural suburb.
 It was the largest mass grave discovered post-ISIL rule thus far.
 The bodies were reported to be the victims of executions when ISIL ruled the city.

 In 2019 a project called the "Shelter Project" was launched by international organisations in coordination with the Raqqa Civil Council, providing funding to residents of partially destroyed buildings in order to aid with their reconstruction.
 In April 2019 the rehabilitation of the Old Raqqa Bridge over the Euphrates was finished.
 The bridge was originally built by British forces during World War II in 1942.
 The National Hospital in Raqqa was reopened after rehabilitation work in May 2019.

 As a consequence of the 2019 Turkish offensive into north-eastern Syria, the SDF called on the Syrian Arab Army to enter the areas under its rule, including in the area of Raqqa as part of a deal to prevent Turkish troops from capturing any more territory in northern Syria.